Certified Defense on the Fairness of Graph Neural Networks: Reproducibility and Supplementary Analysis

 \subsection{Ordering the Inner and Outer Defense}

 We first review the general pipeline to achieve certified fairness defense.
 Specifically, we first model the fairness attack and defense by formulating the bias indicator function $g$.
 Then, we achieve certified defense over the node attributes for $g$, which leads to classifier $\tilde{g}_{\bm{X}}$.
 Finally, we realize certified defense for $\tilde{g}_{\bm{X}}$ over the graph topology, which leads to classifier $\tilde{g}_{\bm{A},\bm{X}}$.
 In general, we may consider the certified defense over node attributes and graph topology as the inner certified classifier and outer certified classifier, respectively.
 Now, a natural question is: \textit{is it possible to achieve certified defense in a different order, i.e., first achieve certified defense over the graph topology (as the inner classifier), and then realize certified defense over the node attributes (as the outer classifier)?} Note that this is not the research focus of this paper, but we will provide insights about this question.
 In fact, it is also feasible to achieve certified defense in the reversed order compared with the approach presented in our paper.
 We provide an illustration in~\cref{dual_certification_2}.
 We follow a similar setting to plot this figure as in Section 3.3.
 Specifically, in case (1), both $\bm{A}_{i,j} \oplus 0$ and $\bm{A}_{i,j} \oplus 1$ lead to a positive outcome for $g$; in case (2), both $\bm{A}_{i,j} \oplus 0$ and $\bm{A}_{i,j} \oplus 1$ lead to a negative outcome.
 However, considering the Gaussian distribution around $\bm{X}_{i,j}$, samples will fall around case (1) with a much higher number compared with case (2).
 Hence, in this example, it would be reasonable to assume that the classifier with Bernoulli noise over graph topology (the inner certified classifier) will return 1 with a higher probability.
-This example thus illustrates how certification following a different order returns 1.
+This example illustrates how certification via a different order returns 1.

 However, such a formulation bears higher computational costs in calculating the certified budgets.
 The reason is that we are able to utilize a closed-form solution to calculate $\epsilon_{\bm{X}}$ based on a set of Gaussian noise and the corresponding output from the bias indicator function.
 However, based on a set of Bernoulli noise and the corresponding output from the bias indicator function, we will need to solve the optimization problem given in~\cref{a_r} to calculate $\epsilon_{\bm{A}}$, which bears a higher time complexity than calculating $\epsilon_{\bm{X}}$.
 If we follow the strategy provided in Section 3.4 to calculate the inner and outer certification budgets, the certified budget of the inner certification will always be calculated multiple times, while the certified budget of the outer certification will only be calculated once.
 Considering the high computational cost of calculating $\epsilon_{\bm{A}}$, we thus argue that it is more efficient to realize the certification over graph topology as the outer certified classifier.